-Policies DFAA, DFAB, DFAC, DFBA, DFBB, DFD, DFF
+Policies DFAA, DFAB, DFAC, DFBA, DFBB, DFD, DFF, DHB

-Employees on probationary, term, and continuing contracts can be dismissed during the school year or nonrenewed at the end of the year according to the procedures outlined in district policies.
+Employees on probationary, term, and continuing contracts can be dismissed during the school year according to the procedures outlined in district policies.
+Employees on probationary or term contracts can be nonrenewed at the end of the contract term.
 Contract employees dismissed during the school year, suspended without pay, or subject to a reduction in force are entitled to receive notice of the recommended action, an explanation of the charges against them, and an opportunity for a hearing.
-The time lines and procedures to be followed when a suspension, termination, or nonrenewal occurs will be provided when a written notice is given to an employee.
-Information on the time lines and procedures can be found in the DF policies in the policy manual located in the superintendent's office.
+The timelines and procedures to be followed when a suspension, termination, or nonrenewal occurs will be provided when a written notice is given to an employee.